What Type Of Government Did Mayans Have

 Trade and Diplomacy

 Despite the prevalence of warfare, trade and diplomacy also played important roles in the interactions between Mayan city-states.
-Trade routes crisscrossed the Mayan world, facilitating the exchange of goods such as obsidian, jade, salt, and textiles.
-Diplomatic missions were sent between city-states to negotiate treaties, forge alliances, and resolve disputes.
+In practice, trade routes crisscrossed the Mayan world, facilitating the exchange of goods such as obsidian, jade, salt, and textiles.
+Consider this: diplomatic missions were sent between city-states to negotiate treaties, forge alliances, and resolve disputes.
 Trade and diplomacy helped to maintain a degree of stability and cooperation in the Mayan political landscape.

 Importance of Trade and Diplomacy: